StackVista/stackstate-docs/develop/developer-guides/integrating_external_services.md

 ```
 {% endcode %}

-This function first gets the name of the component, then calls out via HTTP to the external service and then uses its response to decide how StackState should propagate the state of the given component.
+This function first gets the name of the component, then calls out via HTTP to the external service and then uses its response to decide how Rancher Observability should propagate the state of the given component.

 ## Requirements

-* Your service should be network-resolvable and accessible by the StackState servers that run the scripts.
+* Your service should be network-resolvable and accessible by the Rancher Observability servers that run the scripts.
-* HTTPS is supported only for certificates that are signed by the Certificate Authorities known to the Java Keystore accessible by the StackState server.
+* HTTPS is supported only for certificates that are signed by the Certificate Authorities known to the Java Keystore accessible by the Rancher Observability server.
-* StackState scripts have a default configurable timeout, for example 15 seconds.
+* Rancher Observability scripts have a default configurable timeout, for example 15 seconds.
 If your service doesn't respond in a timely fashion an error will be logged and depending on the type of function different types of error behavior will be observed.
 * Make sure your service can keep up with the demand.
-Depending on the type of function and the size of the 4T model, StackState might make a lot of calls to your service.
+Depending on the type of function and the size of the 4T model, Rancher Observability might make a lot of calls to your service.